-Pop art.
-Back in the 60s and 70s I admired pop art’s simple designs, bold colors, and heavy outlines, exemplified by the works of artists like Peter Max and Heinz Edelmann, and the Beatles movie Yellow Submarine.
+Color — Back in the 60s and 70s I admired pop art’s simple designs, bold colors, and heavy outlines, exemplified by the works of artists like Peter Max and Heinz Edelmann, and the Beatles movie Yellow Submarine.
 I love infusing my art with color.
 With my “Colorscape” and “Inkblot” series of artworks, I also like to explore how colors can combine when shapes overlap, and how colors can morph from one hue to another across the artwork.

 Please enjoy my web store.
 Check out my gallery, read the latest updates on my blog, browse the items I have for sale, view my shop policies, learn about commissioning unique artworks.
 Thanks for stopping by!